 What is Seed funding in the Baltic Sea region?

 The Swedish Institute seeks to strengthen Sweden’s relations and develop cooperation with the countries around the Baltic Sea and in our immediate area.
-Swedish organisations can apply for funding from the Swedish Institute in order to cooperate with organisations in the Baltic Sea region countries and organisations in the EU’s Eastern Partnership countries.
+Swedish organisations can apply for funding from the Swedish Institute in order to cooperate with organisations in the Baltic Sea region countries including Russia and organisations in the EU’s Eastern Partnership countries.
 The project activities that the Swedish Institute supports via ‘seed funding’ must be clearly linked to one or more of the challenges identified in the EU Strategy for the Baltic Sea region.
 Projects including countries in the EU Eastern Partnership must also relate to this framework.
 Furthermore, projects should help create conditions for long-term, sustainable relations in the region.

 - A project can run for no longer than 18 months.